 The Royal Palace Museum pavilion also houses the 2000-year-old Prabang Buddha which the city is named after, which is made from solid gold!

 While it’s good to visit the Royal Palace Museum during the day, you can also head here at night to witness traditional dance performances.

 Traveling to Asia without having a traditional massage is like going to London and not seeing Buckingham Palace, so make sure you make time to seek one out during your stay in Luang Prabang.
 There are many different massage parlors and spas throughout the city, offering different services at a whole range of prices.

-You can opt for an aromatherapy oil (Western-style) massage or try a more authentic Lao-style massage which focuses on pressure points using techniques more similar to reflexology and acupuncture.
-These massages can be quite intense and may feel a little uncomfortable to begin with, but if you can relax into it, you’ll really feel the benefits afterward!
+You can opt for an aromatherapy oil (Western-style) massage or try a more authentic Lao-style massage that focuses on pressure points using techniques more similar to reflexology and acupuncture.
+These massages can be quite intense and may feel a little uncomfortable, to begin with, but if you can relax into it, you’ll really feel the benefits afterward!

 Take A Cooking Class